janhartigan/FractalJS/README.markdown

 # FractalJS

 A JavaScript HTML5 canvas-based fractal-drawing app that lets you zoom up to any level of precision (or at least as far as JavaScript's floating point precision goes :-).
-It uses a complex number class to calculate the Mandelbrot set for each pixel in the canvas and colors the points outside the set using a color-smoothing algorithm.
+It uses <a href="http://en.wikipedia.org/wiki/Web_Workers">Web Workers</a> and a complex number class to calculate the Mandelbrot set for each pixel in the canvas and colors the points outside the set using a color-smoothing algorithm.

 <hr />